Webhikers-Docs/bootstrap-vue-cf7/README.md

 When we submit the form, we need to send the `form` itself and the original `$event`, so we can prevent the native form from beeing submitted.
 So what we're doing is: `@submit="scope.submit({event:$event, form:form})"`

-This will automatically submit a post request to the correct REST API enpoint, assuming that you've installed axios and set the baseURL of our REST API host, which you received in the instructions.
+This will automatically submit a post request to the correct REST API enpoint, assuming that you've installed axios and set the baseURL of our REST API host, which you received in the project-related data.

 Also, you will have access to `scope.spinner`, which returns `true`, when the form submission is processing and `false`, when the form is not processing.
 You can use it to show optional spinners to let the user know, when the form is submitting.